OnkarMadli/Bank-Marketing/README.md

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.

 ### Code
 Template code is provided in the `Bank-Marketing.ipynb` notebook file.
-You will also be requires to use the included dataset file `bank-additional.csv`.
+You will also be requires to use the included dataset file `bank-additional-full.csv`.

 ### Run
 In a terminal or command window, navigate to the top-level project directory and run one of the following commands: